-Four vessels reported catches of southern blue whiting on the Auckland Islands Shelf in 2012, but no targeted fishing was carried out (Table 2) and no fishing was carried out during the spawning season.
-Daily catches were small and southern blue whiting were taken as bycatch of fishing for other species.
+Two vessels reported catching 25 t of southern blue whiting on the Auckland Islands Shelf in 2014, but only three targeted tows were carried out (Table 2) and no fishing was carried out during the spawning season.
+Daily catches were small and southern blue whiting were taken only as bycatch of fishing for other species.